-USF offers both a Defined Contribution Plan: 401(a), and a Voluntary Retirement Plan: 403(b).
-The 401(a) is provided through TIAA-CREF and 403(b) is provided through TIAA-CREF and/or Fidelity Investments.
+USF offers both a Defined Contribution Plan 401(a) and a Voluntary Retirement Plan 403(b).
+The 401(a) is provided through TIAA-CREF, and the 403(b) is provided through TIAA-CREF and/or Fidelity Investments.

 Retirement Plan Fees

 Every year, Participant Disclosure Notice(s) are required to be sent to all eligible employees for the University’s 401(a) and 403(b) retirement plans to help you make informed decisions about your investment options.

 Read more about what is included in these disclosure notices.

 You can access the disclosure notices from the Benefits Compliance Information webpage.

 On October 31, 2013, the Internal Revenue Service announced cost-of-living adjustments affecting dollar limitations for pension plans for tax year 2014.
 However, for employee contributions to the University's 403(b) plan, there is no change from the 2013 contribution limits, which are as follows:

 - If you are under age 50 in 2014, you may contribute up to $17,500

 - If you are are 50 or older in 2014, you may contribute up to $23,000

 If you are interested in changing your contribution amount, please complete and return to HR the Salary Reduction Agreement.